WG Life Sciences

 On October 12, 2018 – Working Group Life Sciences

-The group furthermore discussed the risk for loss of company secrets due to increased connectivity of systems and applications and the importance of effective technical and organizational measures to prevent this.
+The group furthermore discussed the risk for loss of company secrets due to increased connectivity of systems and applications and the importance of effective technical and organisational measures to prevent this.

 The group also had an interactive discussion on the challenges of monitoring activities on social media and the use of “bring your own device”.